nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Once the command type is known, it will then create the respective `XYZParser` class.

-Example: If Browse command was parsed, `Parser` will create a new instance of `BrowseParser`.
+> :memo: XYZ here is used generally to represent any command parser.
+E.g. If a `browse` input was parsed, `Parser` will create a new instance of `BrowseParser`.

-`XYZParser` will then parse the parameter and perform input validation, before creating the Command object to return to `Main`.
+The created `XYZParser` will then parse the parameter and perform input validations, before creating a `Command` object to return to `Main`.

 <br/>